DavidAnson/vscode-markdownlint/README.md

 See [markdownlint's Rules.md file](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md) for more details.

-The following rules can be automatically fixed by moving the cursor to a rule violation (wavy underlined text) and typing `Ctrl+.` or clicking the light bulb icon.
+The following rules can be automatically fixed by moving the cursor to a rule violation (wavy underlined text) and typing `Ctrl+.`/`⌘.` or clicking the light bulb icon.

 * MD004 *ul-style*
 * MD005 *list-indent*